magiblot/tvision/README.md

 * Ncurses-based terminal support.
 * Mouse and key modifiers support on the linux console.
 * Overall better display performance than SET's or Sergio Sigala's ports.
 * UTF-8 support both in terminal I/O and the API.
+For instance, the `tvedit` and `tvdemo` applications support Unicode.
 * Implementation of some Borland C++ RTL functions: `findfirst`, `findnext`, `fnsplit`, `_dos_findfirst`, `_dos_findnext`, `getdisk`, `setdisk`, `getcurdir`, `filelenght`.
 * Accepts both Unix and Windows-style file paths in 'Open File' dialogs.
 * Simple segmentation fault handler that gives you the chance to 'continue running' the application if something goes wrong.